AhmedElsherbini/Align2XL/README.md

 then just answer questions !

 ## This tool can be used if..
-1- you want extract a gene using its start/end postion in aligned_file.afa (more accurate) or multi/fasta file
+1- you want to extract a gene using its start/end postion in aligned_file.afa (more accurate) or multi/fasta file

 2- you want to exlude sequences in a multifasta file using a pattern in the sequneces (ex:NNN,XX)